google/WebFundamentals/src/content/en/updates/2017/04/devtools-release-notes.md

 * Solid green means that line of code executed.
 * Solid red means it did not execute.
-* Red and green means that only some code on that line executed.
-For example, a ternary expression like `var b = (a > 0) ? a : 0` is colored like this.
+* A line of code that is both red and green, such as line 3 in **Figure 2**, means that only some code on that line executed.
+For example, a ternary expression like `var b = (a > 0) ? a : 0` is colored both red and green.

+Note: The color-coding is likely to change in future Chrome releases.

-To open the tab:
+To open the **Coverage** tab:

 1. Open the [Command Menu][CM].
 1. Start typing `Coverage` and select **Show Coverage**.